 Circulars and letters - Safeguarding children and young people

 This circular informs schools about the law on parental responsibility and provides advice on the action required by schools in respect of a person or persons who acquire parental responsibility for a pupil.
-This circular is currently being updated to reflect changes to the law brought in through the Family Law Act (NI) 2001 and the Civil Partnership Act 2004, and will be available in spring 2009.
+This circular has been updated to reflect changes to the law brought in through the Adoption and Children Act (Northern Ireland) 2022.

 Vetting of staff working in schools